-People are afraid of dementia and Alzheimer’s disease since we really don’t understand the diseases very well.
+People are afraid of dementia and Alzheimer’s disease since we don’t understand the diseases very well.
 But there’s some good news — a recent paper stated that walking could reduce the risk of dementia — could it be that simple?

 Walking and dementia paper